Get acquainted with some of the people you will meet at this year’s Fungi Festival.

 Peter and Ellen are the Founders of the Fungi Festival.

-Peter will be missed, but we will do our best to continue his legacy with this amazing festival.
+We will do our best to continue their legacy with this amazing festival.